From the dress to the tiara, bridesmaids and rings; every detail of Meghan Markle’s wedding to Prince Harry will be eagerly awaited by royal watchers.

-The couple, who got engaged after a year and a half of dating, have already announced that they’ll tie the knot at Windsor Castle in a ‘fun and joyful’ wedding next May, and that the royal family will be footing the sizeable bill.
+The couple, who got engaged after a year and a half of dating, will be tying the knot at Windsor Castle on May 19, and the royal family have already said they will be footing the sizeable bill.

-Wedding planner Hamish Shephard, from UK website Bridebook, is predicting that the total cost of the affair could be upwards of AU$20 million.
+Wedding planner Hamish Shephard, from UK website Bridebook, is predicting that the total cost of the affair could be a staggering AU$58 million.

-The costs will likely be divided into two main sections, the wedding itself, and the security needed to co-ordinate it.
+He says the hefty expenses will likely be divided into two main sections, the wedding itself (including dress, catering and photography), and the security needed to co-ordinate it.

-Unlike average weddings, security will be the largest expense by far, with Hamish expecting it to total an eye-watering $18 million.
+Unlike average weddings, security will be the largest expense by far, with Bridebook expecting it to total an eye-watering $55 million - or £30 million.
 And while the royals have pledged to “pay for the core aspects of the wedding, such as the church service, the associated music, flowers, decorations, and the reception afterwards”, security will likely be covered by the UK taxpayers.

-Meanwhile, the wedding itself is predicted to set the Windsors back $2.7 million, with Hamish predicting their principal expenses will be catering, alcohol and decorations.
+Meanwhile, the wedding itself (which the royal family will largely pay for) is estimated to set the Windsors back $3.5 million, with Hamish predicting their principal expenses will be catering, the bride's dress and music.

-“Their wedding will cost almost 100 times the average cost of a wedding,” he said.
+“Their wedding [without security] will cost almost 100 times the average cost of a wedding,” he said.

 “A beautiful American actress marrying a caring British Prince in a royal castle could easily be a fairytale in itself, so the whole world will be watching and wishing them well.”

-Unfortunately, we’ll have to wait another five months to see Meghan in white, but it’s already being talked of as the wedding of the decade.
+Unfortunately, we’ll have to wait another 8 weeks to see Meghan in white, but it’s already being talked of as the wedding of the decade.

 Got a story tip?
 Send it to email@example.com